Part 1

 Adding Flash to Pizzazz

 For even more character, you can opt to distress the copper veneer by poking holes in after it is pressed.
-And for the ultimate distressing, some artisans have dented, dinged, and creased the surface using the steel roller.
+And for the ultimate distressing, some artisans have dented, dinged, and creased the surface using the wood roller.
 These randomly spaced "character marks" give the panel a hand-worked feel and an antique look.